tumble1999/savaslabs.github.io/intern.md

   + Drupal development experience

 #### Our projects
-When this was written, we were actively working on web projects in varying capacities.
+We actively work on web projects in varying capacities.
 Sometimes, we're the rescue team, sometimes we build from scratch, sometimes we do custom designs, and sometimes we do everything else in between.
 We work with high-profile corporate and nonprofit clients who operate in many different industries.

-### About the position
-At Savas, we have internship opportunities for **project managers**, and **web developers**.
-This is a great opportunity to see what working in a dynamic web agency is like.
-The selected candidate will receive support from a technical and business perspective, but will also need to be self-motivated, and able to contribute through times of limited supervision.
-This is a part-time, paid internship.

 ---